dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 Transforming a <mark style="background: #BABD00;">Classic Data Centre (CDC)</mark> into a <mark style="background: #BABD00;">Virtualised Data Centre (VDC)</mark> requires virtualising the core elements of the data centre.

-Using a phased approach to a virtualised infrastructure enables smoother transition to virtualize core elements.
+Using a phased approach to a virtualised infrastructure enables smoother transition to virtualise core elements.

 ![](https://i.imgur.com/SWp1MUx.png)